 Air plants are beautiful as part of home décor and a bit out of the ordinary.
 You’ll impress with these plants and they are very easy to maintain.
 You can even purchase a terrarium or airplant nests to accompany the gift.
 Or, find some driftwood for them to grow on.
-This assortment of air plants is under $15.00.

 Here’s a link for more ordering information: Air Plant Assortment.